guitarrapc/githubactions-lab/README.md

 ```

-## set environment variables in script
+## Set environment variables in script

 [set environment variables for next step](#set-environment-variables-for-next-step) explains how to set environment variables for next step.
 This syntax can be write in the script, let's see `.github/scripts/setenv.sh`.